 Termite Barriers vs Baiting Systems: What's Best for Your Home?

-Understanding the termite threat: Australia is home to approximately 350 species of termites, about 30 of which have achieved pest status.
-Termites eat cellulose and many will eat timber and timber products, and common items around homes such as furniture, paper and fabrics.
+Understanding the termite threat: Australia is home to approximately 350 species of termites, with about 30 of these species classified as pests.
+Termites eat cellulose, and many will consume timber and timber products, as well as everyday household items such as furniture, paper, and fabrics.

 The termites of economic importance to the Australian forest and timber industry can be divided into three groups: dampwood, drywood and subterranean termites.
-However, the subterranean termites are by far the biggest of the three groups of termites, constitute the main problem for the homeowner and are the subject of most control and eradication programmes.
+However, the subterranean termites are by far the largest of the three groups of termites, constitute the main problem for homeowners, and are the subject of most control and eradication programmes.

 Termite colonies that infest structures usually begin outside and gain entry to structures via the ground.
-The building code of Australia (BOA) recognise the benefits of providing effective termite protection to the building.
-For traditional Australian construction, ie: using timber floors off the ground, protection is afforded by incorporating physical barriers into the building, followed by the regular (at least annual) inspection of those barriers and the surrounding site.
+The Building Code of Australia (BOA) recognises the benefits of providing effective termite protection for buildings.
+For traditional Australian construction, i.e., using timber floors off the ground, protection is afforded by incorporating physical barriers into the building, followed by the regular (at least annual) inspection of those barriers and the surrounding site.
 Australia’s rich heritage of timber buildings is testimony to the effectiveness of this approach.

 Let’s break down each option to help you make an informed decision: